luciaeveberger/IFT-6390-Kaggle2/README.md

 Import `code/ift6390_kaggle_2-BiLSTM_BestPredictions.ipynb` and mount associated data and rull cells.
 This can also be run: `code/ift6390_kaggle_2-bilstm_bestpredictions.py`.

-For explainability:
+# For explainability:

 Run all cells in explainability.ipynb.
+Github will not render this larger file.
+Please load it:

 https://nbviewer.org/github/luciaeveberger/IFT-6390-Kaggle2/blob/main/Explainability.ipynb